gorhill/uBlock/CONTRIBUTING.md

 Any issue opened without effort to provide the required details for me to reproduce the problem will be closed as _invalid_.
 If you provide more details thereafter for me to reproduce the issue, I will reopen the it.

+**Important:** I simply do not have the time to take care of filter-related issues, you will have to find help elsewhere for this.

 ***

 ### Before you submit